lenmus/vregress/README.md

 >    zz_*

-> to avoid inadvertently uploading the build and regression folders to the repo in a commit.
+> to avoid inadvertently uploading the build folder to the repo in a commit.
 Thank you!

-Now, open the results page, in `lomse/zz_regression/regression.html`, with your favorite browser.
+Now, open the results page, in `zz_regression/regression.html`, with your favorite browser.
 And visually inspect the failures (there are links at page top).
-If you're happy with the new output you should copy the new blessed image from `lomse/zz_regression/generated` to `lomse/test-scores/regression/target` and commit it.
+If you're happy with the new output you should copy the new blessed image from `zz_regression/generated` to `vregress/target` and commit it.